I get discouraged from time to time.

-Religioin - unlike "evolution accounts for morality" is an attempt to account for the goodness of altruism.
+Religion - unlike "evolution accounts for morality" is actually an attempt to account for the goodness of altruism.
 Evolution can merely acount for a portion of its existence.

-Ironically, it is also the case that the alturism that evolution does acount for is entirely amoral.
-If Jim's altruism can be attributed to some genetic disposition, then it makes absolutely no sense to say that Jim deserves praise or is in any way to responsible for those altruistic acts.
-That would be as senseless as saying that Jim is responsible for his own genetic makeup.
+Ironically, it is also the case that the altruism that evolution does acount for is entirely amoral.
+If Jim's altruism can be attributed to some genetic disposition, then it makes absolutely no sense to say that Jim deserves praise or is in any way responsible for those altruistic acts.
+That would be as senseless as saying that Jim is responsible for and should be praised for his genetic makeup.

 Furthermore, if morality is in our genes, why do we need to reward reciprocity and punish excessive selfishness?
 Isn't it supposed to be the case that reciprocity and selflessness are accounted for by our genes?